simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 \* \* \*

-Tashiding is one of Sikhim's prominent sites and belongs to the parish of a great monastery, Pemayangtse, and is a day's travel away.
+Tashi-ding is one of Sikhim's prominent sites and belongs to the parish of a great monastery, Pemayangtse, and is a day's travel away.
 It is also on the peak, standing like a bulwark.
 It has been newly rebuilt.
 Its renovation has been done with such sensitiveness that even the most recent painting gives you joy by its fine and ingenious decoration.
 And the carvings on

 <a id="57">**57 SIKHIM**</a>

 the casements are fairylike.
 And the tall heavy doorways lead you into the wooden temples of Russia.
 Dignified are the head lamas with their festive purple garments and with their impressive red tiaras adorning their heads.
-Nevertheless one recalls with most pleasure the eighty-year-old abbot of Tashiding, ever zealous and careful to improve his structure, with his economical eye penetrating everywhere.
+Nevertheless one recalls with most pleasure the eighty-year-old abbot of Tashi-ding, ever zealous and careful to improve his structure, with his economical eye penetrating everywhere.

 - - - - -

-Behind the gates of Pemayangtse three-hundred-year-old ancient trees are standing as guardians---like the fairy forest of Berendey.
+Behind the gates of Pemayangtse are standing as guardians three-hundred-year-old ancient trees---like the fairy forest of Berendey.
 A tiny street of the lamas' homes is like the suburb of Berendey, painted and ornamented with its many-colored porches and stairways.

 - - - - -